 All three above ciphers have known vulnerabilities.
-For example RC4 is now prohibited for use in TLS due to he weaknesses which have been found.
+For example, RC4 is now prohibited for use in TLS due to the weaknesses which have been found.

-Stream ciphers rely on a secret key to initialise the key stream.
-If this initial key is every repeated then the system is undermined as the entire keystream is also repeated.
-If an attacker can collect many different samples of traffic encrypted with same key stream then they may be able to attack it.
+Stream ciphers rely on a secret key to initialise the keystream.
+If this initial key is ever repeated, then the system is undermined as the entire keystream is also repeated.
+If an attacker can collect many different samples of traffic encrypted with the same keystream then they may be able to attack it.

 Unfortunately sharing that secret key can be difficult.
 Therefore, instead of generating a new key each time, we can use an initialisation vector.
-This is combined with the key and either shared openly between both sides each time we encrypt/decrypt or it changes in a known way.
-The IV can be known by an attacker without compromising the integrity of the system – they still don’t know the secret portion of the key.
-However if the IV ever repeats then the crypt is undermined as detailed above.
-When the unique IV is combined with the secret key, we are each time initialising the system in a unique way (due to the unique IV) and one which is unknown by an attacker (they don’t know the secret).
+This IV is combined with the key and shared openly between both sides each time we encrypt/decrypt, or it is changed regularly in a known way.
+An attacker can know the IV without compromising the integrity of the system – they still don’t know the secret portion of the key.
+However, if the IV ever repeats then the crypt is undermined as detailed above.
+When the unique IV is combined with the secret key, we are each time uniquely initialising the system (due to the unique IV) and one which is unknown by an attacker (they don’t know the secret).

 When we run out of unique values for the IV, we must generate a new secret key.

 Having a long IV means that it will be longer before we’ve exhausted all possible IV values.
 The IV may be incremented sequentially or chosen randomly.
 However, there are potential weaknesses with both options.